France and Britain to loosen coronavirus lockdowns ahead of Christmas

 Most of the country would be in the highest two tiers, requiring the closure of restaurants and pubs except for takeaway service.
 But in many places, shops, gym and salons would be allowed to reopen, and indoor and outdoor spectator sports could resume.

 On Tuesday, the four nations of the United Kingdom — England, Scotland, Wales and Northern Ireland — also agreed to an easing of restrictions that would allow loved ones to meet during the Christmas period.
 From Dec.
-23-27, up to three households can form a “Christmas bubble” and mix indoors.
+23 to Dec.
+27, up to three households can form a “Christmas bubble” and mix indoors.
 During those few days, Britons will be able to travel across the country and move between tiers.

 Cabinet Office Minister Michael Gove told Sky News on Tuesday that families will have “something closer to a normal Christmas.”